-This study is assessing the evidence that exists for the attention restoration values of exposure to natural environments and images.
+This study assessed the evidence that exists for the attention restoration values of exposure to natural environments and images.

-In order to investigate the existing literature, this project is undertaking a systematic review of experimental studies that have compared natural settings with other (non-natural or urban) settings.
+In order to investigate the existing literature, this project is undertook a systematic review of experimental studies that have compared natural settings with other (non-natural or urban) settings.

-It will use a systematic approach to identifying, appraising and synthesising relevant, existing and quantitative research evidence.
-Studies that only assess the perceived benefits of natural settings will not be included.
+It used a systematic approach to identifying, appraising and synthesising relevant, existing and quantitative research evidence.
+Studies that only assess the perceived benefits of natural settings were not be included.

-The research team is working closely with Alison Bethel at PenCLAHRC, and is hoping to understand if the attention restoration values of nature are different for:
+The research team worked closely with Alison Bethel at PenCLAHRC, and is hoping to understand if the attention restoration values of nature are different for:

 Different groups of people (e.g. adults, children)